 Are you wondering why emotional intelligence has been such a hot topic lately?
-We discuss exactly what it means and why it's so important to develop for success.
+We discuss what it means and why developing these skills is critical for success.

 Emotional intelligence (EI) is catching on like wildfire!
 Its relevance to personal and professional success is unparalleled, so it's no wonder it's such a hot topic.
 It's also why I thought it beneficial to outline what it is and why it matters.

-Peter Salovey and John Mayer developed emotional intelligence as a psychological theory in the 1990s.
+Peter Salovey and John D. Mayer developed emotional intelligence as a psychological theory in the 1990s.
 They define it as "the ability to perceive emotions, to access and generate emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth."

-Lately, I've noticed that emotional intelligence is gaining more popularity and interest than ever because it is equally or more important than IQ.
-Organizations that want to develop their employees and business frequently ask me to provide training and workshops on how one can increase their EI.
+EI is gaining more popularity and interest than ever because it is equally or more important than IQ.
+Organizations that want to develop their employees and business frequently ask me to provide training and workshops on increasing their emotional intelligence.

 EI is often called "the other kind of smart."

 It's also the number one predictor of success, both personally and professionally.
-We all know someone who is academically brilliant, otherwise known as "book smart."
+We all know someone academically brilliant or "book smart."
 Yet, those same people are (often) socially unskilled.

 EI is an individual's ability to recognize, understand, and manage their feelings and those of others.
 After all, learning how to communicate one's emotions effectively while interpreting and responding to others is crucial to success.
 Many don't realize the power of emotion, which is why I write about it in my book, The Power of Emotion.